-Psychotherapy: I have long worked with priests, deacons, seminarians, and men and women religious to address their psychological needs while incorporating an understanding of and respect for their spiritual beliefs.
+Psychotherapy: I have long worked with priests, deacons, seminarians, and men and women religious to address their psychological needs while incorporating an understanding of and respect for their spiritual beliefs and commitment to their vocation.
 This work includes dealing with diagonseable psychological conditions (e.g., depression, anxiety) as well as problem related to identity, personal spirituality and faith, satisfaction with life choices, and challenges in ministry.

-Psychological Testing: Since 2006, I have been conducting evaluations to assess individuals applying for admission to seminaries (priesthood) and formation programs (men and women religious; priests in religious orders, permanent diaconate).
+Psychological Testing: Since 2006, I have been conducting evaluations to assess individuals applying for admission to seminaries (priesthood; men entering religious orders) and formation programs (men and women religious; permanent diaconate).
 These evaluations have primarily been for individuals applying for formation within the Roman Catholic church, but have included other denominations such as the Greek Orthodox and Episcopal churches.
-I conduct these in both English and Spanish.
+I conduct these evaluations in both English and Spanish.

 These evaluations are to help assure to the degree possible the psychological and developmental health of the applicant, suitability for formation, and the broad cognitive ability to complete educational requirements.
 They also include an assessment of risk factors for sexual abuse/sexual acting out.
 These evaluations are considered by admissions committies alongside a broader portfolio of information about an applicant (e.g, recommendation letters, medical history, background check, financial background check, other interviews) to help determine suitability for admission to these programs.
 These evaluations typically include: